nyfelix/wikimindmap/README.txt

 This tool aims to support users to get a good structured and easy understandable overview of the topic you are looking for.

-WikiMindMap is licenced unter GNU GPL Version 3
+WikiMindMap is licensed unter GNU GPL Version 3

 For more information see: http://www.wikimindmap.org